Brainicism/bgutil-ytdlp-pot-provider/README.md

 1. Requires yt-dlp `2025.05.22` or above.

 2. If using Docker image for option (a) for the provider, the Docker runtime is required.
-   Otherwise, Node.js (>= 18) and Yarn are required.
+   Otherwise, Node.js (>= 18) is required.
 You will also need git to clone the repository.

 ### 1. Set up the provider